Randium: A minimal model of universal viscous liquid dynamics: Data and code availability

 \section{Data and code availability}

-Data and an Python implementation of Randium are available from Zenodo at DOI \href{https://doi.org/10.5281/zenodo.17554510}{10.5281/zenodo.17554510} \cite{data}.
-The repository contain additional figures showing the determination of fit-parameters in Fig. \ref{fig:relaxation_times}, and fits to determine the $\xi$ length-scales presented in Fig. \ref{fig:length_scales}.
+Data and a Python implementation of Randium are available from Zenodo at DOI \href{https://doi.org/10.5281/zenodo.17554510}{10.5281/zenodo.17554510}.
+The repository contains additional figures showing the determination of fit-parameters in Fig.\ \ref{fig:relaxation_times}, and fits to determine the $\xi$ length-scales presented in Fig. \ref{fig:length_scales}.